-Research indicates that Altruism and Compassion – attributes essentially considered inseparable from medical professionalism – do not always endure and explores the real-time issues medical professionals face at their jobs.
+Research indicates that Altruism and Compassion – are attributes considered inseparable from medical professionalism – do not always endure or explore the real-time issues medical professionals face at their jobs.
 Compassion fatigue and burnout are the leading difficulties that cause decreased enthusiasm and motivation in these professionals, eventually leading to decreased employee engagement and patient satisfaction.
 Committing to science and practice of compassionate care, Charter for Compassion Pakistan launched Compassion in Healthcare, the first of its kind initiative in the world, in July 2018.

 To curate an environment where health practitioners do not feel burnout by ensuring they have the skills to practice compassion.
 We want to ensure patients feel that they are cared for and experience empathy throughout their treatment.Objective: